 One of the pluses of the film is its obtaining the use of a house that comes with some very unique interior designs that look often striking on screen.
 Another interesting touch is the introductory scenes about the heroine’s humiliation and public shaming after her engagement in a sex act is posted all over social media – this is a very topical issue at the moment, although the disappointment of the film is that after having introduced it, it proves of no further relevance to the situation in the film.
 In a standard slasher film, for instance, you would have expected the killer(s) to be obsessed with the heroine and have snapped in some way after finding this posted online.

-Audrey Cummings subsequently went on to make the labyrinth film Darken (2017).
+Audrey Cummings subsequently went on to make the labyrinth film Darken (2017) and She Never Died (2019).